How do CDs work?

 CD rates have historically increased when the Federal Reserve raises its key policy rate — something officials have already done multiple times this year.

 So instead of just being a more lucrative alternative to savings accounts, CDs may start to look more attractive when compared to other kinds of investments, too.

 And as we said at the beginning, CDs are nearly risk-free.
 You can put up to $250,000 in CDs and will never lose that money as long as your account is with a bank insured by FDIC or a credit union insured by NCUA.

-While certificates of deposit may become more profitable this year, that still doesn't make them a potent tool for growing your money.
+While certificates of deposit are becoming more profitable this year, that still doesn't make them a potent tool for growing your money.

 You can also lose money if you go back on your bargain with the bank and withdraw your money early.
 The rules vary, but generally you'll have to pay a penalty equal to a chunk of your interest.

 For example, if you close out a one-year CD too soon, you could say goodbye to six months' worth of interest.
 If you've had the CD only two months, the penalty would eat into your original deposit amount.
 The early withdrawal penalty for a five-year CD might be a full year of interest.

 Another risk is that interest rates keep rising while you've got your money locked up, and your savings will miss out on the opportunity to earn better returns elsewhere.
 That said, there are ways to mitigate that risk.

 More: Not ready for CDs?
 Invest extra cash at your own pace with Acorns